Damage to your miniatures is an inevitable part of gaming. Over time, models get dropped, banged up, knocked off table tops, and stepped on.

 Depending on the extent of the damage, paint is touched up, lost or broken limbs are replaced, and figures are generally restored to their ideal condition.
 We can even add a few effects and embellishments to spruce up your existing models and make them feel new again!

 After any restoration, models are first gloss varnished to increase contrast, then matte varnished to ensure extra protection.

 Restoration pricing is based on the level of damage to be repaired and the level of painting desired.
-See our painting page for a full explanation of our painting levels (such as Silver, Electrum, Gold, etc).
-For example ‘Labor’ cost will be lower on Bronze level models than Silver level models, etc.
+See our painting page for a full explanation of our painting levels (such as Tabletop Plus, High, Display, etc).
+For example ‘Labor’ cost will be lower on Tabletop Plus level models than High level models, etc.

 (labor based on equivalent paint level of model)